On Protracted War: Politics

 The basis of a people's war, a war waged by the peasants and thus the party, necessitated political control over military operations.
 This was echoed by his 1938 statement:"Political power grows out of the barrel of a gun.
 Our principle is that the Party commands the gun, and the gun must never be allowed to command the Party.
-Yet, having guns, we can create Party organizations, as witness the powerful Party organizations which the Eighth Route Army has created in northern China."In On Protracted War Mao argues that wars waged by Communists were inherently progressive and just.
+Yet, having guns, we can create Party organizations, as witness the powerful Party organizations which the Eighth Route Army has created in northern China."In On Protracted War Mao argues that wars waged by communists were inherently progressive and just.
 All wars which had the support of the party were to be actively participated in, even if they were in coordination with reactionary factions.
 Mao criticized "idealists" who refused to cooperate with said reactionaries.

-Criticism

-The book was highly criticised by the Kuomintang (Nationalist Party), which considered the book, along with Mao's theory, an excuse for avoiding fighting against Japan.
-The Communist Party justified that the book did not deny the effectiveness of the big battles carried out by the Nationalists but provided an alternative means of resistance before the Chinese army became powerful.

-Once the Chinese army became powerful enough, the Communist Party explained, the guerrilla warfare aspect of the strategy should be de-emphasized, and conventional forces should take over the primary prosecution of the war.
+Influence

+Among the military pedagogical films produced by the PLA's August First Film Studio was Tunnel Warfare, depicts villagers who become guerillas and build a network of tunnels in which invading enemy troops ultimately become trapped.
+Tunnel Warfare highlighted the principles discussed in On Protracted War.
+Tunnel Warfare was viewed approximately 1.8 billion times.